swift-server/http/README.md

 Full Jazzy documentation of the API is available here:
 <https://swift-server.github.io/http/>

+## Contributing Feedback
+We are actively seeking feedback on this prototype and your comments are extremely valuable.
+If you have any comments on the API design, the implementation, or any other aspects of this project, please email the [`swift-server-dev`](https://lists.swift.org/mailman/listinfo/swift-server-dev) mailing list.

 ## Acknowledgements
 This project is based on an inital proposal from @weissi on the swift-server-dev mailing list:
 <https://lists.swift.org/pipermail/swift-server-dev/Week-of-Mon-20170403/000422.html>